cheatingthemichal/R-cluster-tutorial/README.md

     exit
 ```

 4. Create your R file.
-Make sure to include the following parameter in order to specify your library locations.
+When loading libraries, include the following parameter in order to specify their location.
 ```
 library(package_name, lib.loc="/ifs/scratch/msph/ehs/mah2350/R_libs")
 ```